Omniasherief/Home_Automation/README.md

 # Software Required:

-Arduino IDE
+-Arduino IDE

 **Getting Started:**

-Refer to the datasheets of your specific components for proper connection details.
+-Refer to the datasheets of your specific components for proper connection details.

-Download and install the Arduino IDE from https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE.
+-Download and install the Arduino IDE from https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE.

-Upload the provided code (which includes modifications for red LED and attempt tracking) to your Arduino board.
+ - Upload the provided code  to your Arduino board.